Evan-HR/StellarView/README.md

 * More accurate weather predictions using a paid weather API service.

 ## How can I help?
-Are you a sidewalk astronmer?
+Are you a sidewalk astronomer?
 Casual observer of the skies?
 Professional?
 A web developer?
 A human?
 We'd love to hear your feedback!
 Our algorithm is continuously being improved and we are open-source so any advice and/or feedback would be greatly appreciated.
 Please email us at dev@stellargaze.com

 ## HELPFUL LINKS
 * https://www.physics.mcmaster.ca/sidewalkastronomy